 There is nothing more Italian than eating and enjoying food.
 When I am missing Italy, cooking up my favorite dishes takes me back there in a single bite.
 From a simple pasta pomodoro to my favorite melanzane (eggplant) parmigiana and decadent tiramisu, it’s an easy way to enjoy a little piece of bella Italia every day.

 Even if you don’t have a lot of confidence in the kitchen, Italian cooking is wonderfully simple and easy to master.
 And there is no shortage of cooking books dedicated to Italian food.
 Find a style that you prefer and start with making simple pasta and sauce dishes.

 Here are some of our favorite Italian recipe books to get you started:

 - Jamie Cooks Italy – celebrity British chef Jamie Oliver was trained and mentored by some of Italy’s best chefs.
 His love for Italian cuisine knows no bounds and he keeps his recipes simple and easy to follow.
 We’ve been using his pizza dough recipe for years and you will never look back once you’ve tried his version of the classic chicken cacciatore hunter’s stew

 - Essentials of Classic Italian Cooking – Marcella Hazan introduced Americans to many traditional Italian dishes in this classic book.
-In you won’t find pictures but instead consider it a guide to techniques, ingredients and recipes that are typical in Italian cuisine
+In it you won’t find pictures but instead consider it a guide to techniques, ingredients, and recipes that are typical in Italian cuisine